Anahkiasen/versioner/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-A package to more easily version packages.
+Versioner is a package to more easily version and update changes to Semver compliant packages.

 ## Installation